rafcamlet/nvim-luapad/README.md

 ### Changelog
 #### v0.2

-- Better native lsp integration (now you should have lsp completion in luapad buffers)
+- Better nvim native lsp integration (now you should have lsp completion in luapad buffers)
 - Enable creation of multiple luapads instances
 - Allow luapad to be attached to an existing buffer
 - Add on_init callback